 26. The Panasonic AG-ES 100 and the Kodak SV-7410 Still Video Floppy players are identical and made by Panasonic, then licensed to Kodak.

-27. The remarkable form of the Polaroid PDC 2000 was designed by Dan Harder, back then President of Frogdesign, a silicon valley based design company.
+27. The remarkable form of the Polaroid PDC 2000 was designed by Matthew Hern of FITCH and Product Genesis.